Analysis | Central Bank Independence

 The Situation

 Central banks everywhere are struggling to stay above politics.
 In July, U.S. President Donald Trump criticized the Federal Reserve’s interest-rate increases, breaking with more than two decades of White House tradition of avoiding comments on monetary policy out of respect for the independence of the central bank.
 Before the June election in Turkey, President Recep Tayyip Erdogan pressured his nation’s central bank not to raise interest rates, since he holds the unorthodox belief that high interest rates cause rather than curb inflation.
 He also hinted that if he won another term, he might curb the bank’s independence.
-He did win, and in July claimed exclusive power to name central-bank rate setters one day after putting his son-in-law in charge of economic policy.
+He did win, and in July claimed the power to name central-bank rate setters a day after putting his son-in-law in charge of economic policy.
+Two weeks later, in the face of accelerating inflation, the central bank stunned investors by holding interest rates unchanged.
 In South Africa, the majority African National Congress party has called for government ownership of the central bank, one of only a few in the world that is privately owned.
 President Cyril Ramaphosa has said he is committed to its independence even as his government was considering ways to implement the ANC’s resolution.

 The Background